rist-ro/rl-introduction-notes/sutton_rl.md

 #### Monte Carlo Tree Search (MCTS)

-MCTS is  a rollout algorithm which  stores a truncated lookahead tree to store estimates of future values.
+MCTS is  a rollout algorithm which uses a truncated lookahead tree to store estimates of future values.
 To implement an MCTS algorithm we require these 4 steps:

 * **A tree policy is used to traverse this memorized expanded tree of lookahead states (ie. the selection step) until a leaf node is reached**.
 Selecting which node to traverse to can be done using whatever method we want (eg. Upper Confidence Bound (UCB), $\varepsilon$- greedy, etc).
 * Depending on the implementation, **when reaching a leaf node, we can expand it and memorize its children in the search tree as well (ie. the expansion step)**.
 When exactly we opt for expansion depends on the algorithm.
 Some algorithms expand when a certain threshold of visits is reached, while others decide based on the estimated value of the leaf.
 * **We can also perform a simulation step when reaching a leaf instead of an expansion one**, This involves simulating a complete episode to get its return **using a simple and fast rollout policy**.
 This is very similar to what classical MC rollout algorithms do.
-* The **resulting value is then used to update the estimates of all nods on the root-to-leaf path**.
-This step is called the **backup step** (see page 186 for figure).
+* The **resulting value is then used to update the estimates of all nodes on the root-to-leaf path**.
+This step is called the **backup step** (<u>see page 186</u> for figure).

 These 4 steps are repeated until a number of iterations is reached, or some other constraint is satisfied.
 The best action is then chosen wrt. the values accumulated in the tree (or to the number of visits).
 MCTS is ran for every new state we visit, being a decision-time planning method. **The learned tree can be discarded or we partially kept for new values**.